Skip to main content

 Always:

-• Return the Page Object class from action methods (for method chaining)
+• Return the Page Object class from action methods, so you can chain methods.

 Never:

-• Use Thread.sleep() for waiting.
-Use explicit waits instead
+• Use Thread.sleep() to wait.
+Use explicit waits instead.

 Keep rules focused

-A rule file should cover a single topic.
-If your instructions span multiple unrelated areas (coding standards, folder structure, CI pipeline, and API guidelines), split them into separate rule files.
-This makes rules easier to maintain, share, and debug when the AI behaves unexpectedly.
+Keep each rule file on a single topic.
+When a file mixes unrelated areas like coding standards, folder structure, the CI pipeline, and API guidelines, split those concerns into separate rule files.
+That keeps each file easy to maintain.
+It also makes the AI easier to debug when it behaves unexpectedly.

 Example rules for common scenarios